zzzprojects/docs/dappertutorial.net/pages/documentations/dapper-plus/bulk-merge.md

 - [Merge with relation (One to One)](#example-merge-with-relation-one-to-one)
 - [Merge with relation (One to Many)](#example-merge-with-relation-one-to-many)

 Bulk Merge helps you merge your entities in a single command.
-This can come in handy for various reasons, such as reducing database roundtrips or improving performance by avoiding entity lookups.
+This can come in handy for various reasons, such as reducing database round trips or improving performance by avoiding entity lookups.

 ## Example - Merge Single